how to import rss feed to google sheets step by step

 • Using Google Apps Script to format the data in a Google Sheet as XML and then publishing the sheet to the web as a .tsv file.
 This method requires some scripting knowledge.

-For the Zapier method, you can set up a Zap that triggers whenever a new row is added to your spreadsheet, and then automatically adds this data to your RSS feed.
+For the second method, you can set up triggers whenever a new row is added to your spreadsheet, and then automatically adds this data to your RSS feed.
 This allows for easy publishing and sharing of data from Google Sheets.

 Learn how to automate your Google Sheets for maximum efficiency in our insightful post about Google Sheet Automations.